insanejellyfish/odin-recipes/README.md

-Created a simple recipe site using html only.
+Created a simple recipe site using html and css.